microsoft/AIforEarthDataSets/data/uk-met-covid-19.md

 Users are required to acknowledge the Met Office as the source of these data by including the following attribution statement in any resulting products, publications or applications: “Contains Met Office data licensed under the Open Government Licence v3.0”.

-This data is made available under the [Open Government License](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+This data is made available under the [Open Government License version 3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

 ## About the data